tengyu-liu/GenDexGrasp/README.md

 ![Teaser](./assets/figures/teaser.png)

-GenDexGrasp is trained on our proposed large-scale multi-hand grasping dataset **MultiDex** synthesized with force closure optimization.
+GenDexGrasp is trained on our proposed large-scale multi-hand grasping dataset [**MultiDex**](https://sites.google.com/view/gendexgrasp/multidex) synthesized with force closure optimization.
 By leveraging the contact map as a hand-agnostic intermediate representation, GenDexGrasp efficiently generates diverse and plausible grasping poses with a high success rate and can transfer among diverse multi-fingered robotic hands.
 Compared with previous methods, GenDexGrasp achieves a three-way trade-off among success rate, inference speed, and diversity.

 ## Pipeline

-We first collect a large-scale synthetic dataset for multiple hands with [DFC](https://arxiv.org/abs/2104.09194) .
+We first collect a large-scale synthetic dataset for multiple hands with [Differentiable Force Closure](https://arxiv.org/abs/2104.09194) .
 Then, we train a CMap-CVAE to generate hand-agnostic contact maps for unseen objects.
 We finally optimize grasping poses for unseen hands using the generated contact maps.

 ![pipelinde](assets/figures/pipeline.png)